 Fifth-grade service-learning projects are designed to teach students how – even at a young age – they can have a positive impact on the lives of people in the Seattle area and on our local environment.
 Past activities include a school-wide food drive, preparing gifts for a party at a youth shelter, and clearing a nearby orchard of fallen apples.

-Local community support and enhancement is the theme of 6th-grade service projects.
+Environmental restoration is the theme of 6th-grade service projects.
 Students learn how sustainability at the local level can impact the global community.
 Past activities include working with EarthCorps on environmental cleanup and restoration projects in Seattle-area parks, and managing the Middle School recycling program.

 Lakeside 8th-graders participate in cultural immersion and service learning trips, which are part of our Global Service Learning Program.
 Learn more about these weeklong trips on the Global Service Learning page.